NikhilMukraj/spiking-neural-networks/README.md

   - **Receptor kinetics refactor** (do this first so its less work refactoring later)
   - Isolated STDP testing should be included
   - **Examples folder**
+    - Change `BufWriter` capacity from 8 kb to 4 mb or 8 mb and see if its faster (use `with_capacity` function)
+    - Should make writing outputs to files faster
   - Cell grid type should be refactored into a struct containing
     - Grid of neurons
     - Graph